cnluokun/cnluokun.github.io/_posts/2015-01-23-simulation-arrays.md

 ##   y4 40 44 48
 {% endhighlight %}

 The example above has just a few cells and ages.
 In our tsetse simulation we're often looking at 120 age categories (days) on a 50x50 grid.
+[Here's](https://github.com/AndySouth/rtsetse/blob/master/R/rtCreateGrid.r) a function to aid creating such arrays.

 ### Spatial dimension trickiness